Enonich/MLOPS1/4.0 deployment/README.md

 ## Issues
-** I don't have access to aws resources (old account is not working) and I don't have a credit card now to create a new account
+** I don't have access to aws resources